NVIDIA/deepops/README.md

 ### Kubernetes

 Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 The instantiation of a Kubernetes cluster is done by [Kubespray](submodules/kubespray).
 Kubespray runs on bare metal and most clouds, using Ansible as its substrate for provisioning and orchestration.
 For people with familiarity with Ansible, existing Ansible deployments or the desire to run a Kubernetes cluster across multiple platforms, Kubespray is a good choice.
 Kubespray does generic configuration management tasks from the "OS operators" ansible world, plus some initial K8s clustering (with networking plugins included) and control plane bootstrapping.
-DeepOps provides additional playbooks to orchestration and optimization GPU environments.
+DeepOps provides additional playbooks for orchestration and optimization of GPU environments.

 Consult the [DeepOps Kubernetes Deployment Guide](docs/k8s-cluster/) for instructions on building a GPU-enabled Kubernetes cluster using DeepOps.